-Dr. Michael Schwartz and Dr. Julius Hyatt are considered two of the premier dental implant surgical specialists in the country.
+Our surgeons are considered some of the best dental implant surgical specialists in the country.
 Most of our dental implant patients are referred to our practice because of their vast expertise with dental implant surgical procedures.
-If you are missing teeth, Dr. Schwartz or Dr. Hyatt will thoroughly evaluate your situation to determine if you are a candidate.
+If you are missing teeth, our surgeons will thoroughly evaluate your situation to determine if you are a candidate.
 If you qualify, dental implant treatment is usually the preferred, superior method of tooth replacement.

 Benefits of Dental Implants